Burbridge Arts Logo

 An introduction to the work of Nick Burbridge, folk-rock band McDermott's Two Hours and Tommy McDermott's Theatre.

-Goodbye To The Madhouse.
+Goodbye To The Madhouse

 Nick is writer-in-residence with Tommy McDermott's Theatre (founded 1989), a Brighton-based company dedicated to producing politically informed and dramatically inventive work, which draws on a wide range of local resources.
 It has collaborated with the Soho Theatre Company, The Common Sense, and youth and college drama groups in the area.
 TMT has been responsible for several successful Brighton Festival productions, outreach work and community projects.
 Nick's work has also featured regularly on BBC Radio 4.